-LXR Collaboration
+LXR Collaboration Agreement

 In December 2005, we entered into a collaboration agreement with Bristol-Myers Squibb for the discovery, development and commercialization of novel therapies targeted against LXR, a nuclear hormone receptor implicated in a variety of cardiovascular and metabolic disorders.
 This agreement became effective in January 2006, at which time we granted Bristol-Myers Squibb an exclusive worldwide license with respect to certain intellectual property primarily relating to compounds that modulate LXR, including BMS-852927 (XL041).
 During the research term, we jointly identified drug candidates with Bristol-Myers Squibb that were ready for IND-enabling studies.
 After the selection of a drug candidate for further clinical development by Bristol-Myers Squibb, Bristol-Myers Squibb agreed to be solely responsible for further preclinical development as well as clinical development, regulatory, manufacturing and sales/marketing activities for the selected drug candidate.
 We do not have rights to reacquire the drug candidates selected by Bristol-Myers Squibb.
 The research term expired in January 2010 and we transferred the technology to Bristol-Myers Squibb in 2011 to enable it to continue the LXR program.
+BMS has terminated development of XL041 and we have been advised that BMS is continuing additional preclinical research on the program.
 The collaboration agreement was amended and restated in April 2011 in connection with an assignment of patents to a wholly-owned subsidiary.

 Under the collaboration agreement, Bristol-Myers Squibb paid us a nonrefundable upfront cash payment in the amount of \$17.5 million and was obligated to provide research and development funding of \$10.0 million per year for an initial research period of two years.
-In September 2007, the collaboration was extended at Bristol-Myers Squibb's request through January 12, 2009, and in November 2008, the collaboration was further extended at Bristol-Myers Squibb's request through January 12, 2009, and in November 2008, the collaboration was further extended at Bristol-Myers Squibb's request through January 12, 2010.
-Under the collaboration agreement, Bristol-Myers Squibb is required to pay us development and regulatory milestones of up to \$138.0 million per product for up to two products from the collaboration.
-In addition, we are also entitled to receive sales milestones of up to \$225.0 million and royalties on sales of any products commercialized under the collaboration.
+In September 2007, the collaboration was extended at Bristol-Myers Squibb's request through January 12, 2009, and in November 2008, the collaboration was further extended at Bristol-Myers Squibb's request through January 12, 2010.
+Under the collaboration agreement, Bristol-Myers Squibb is required to pay us contingent amounts associated with development and regulatory milestones of up to \$138.0 million per product for up to two products from the collaboration.
+In addition, we are also entitled to receive payments associated with sales milestones of up to \$225.0 million and royalties on sales of any products commercialized under the collaboration.
 In connection with the extension of the collaboration through January 2009 and subsequently through January 2010, Bristol-Myers Squibb paid us additional research funding of approximately \$7.7 million and approximately \$5.8 million, respectively.
-In December 2007, we received \$5.0 million for achieving a development milestone with respect to BMS-852927 (XL041).
+In December 2007, we received \$5.0 million in connection with the achievement by Bristol-Myers Squibb, of a development milestone with respect to BMS-852927 (XL041).